harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 - Invalid user search results were returned when querying from page `2` or higher.
 Harness updated the search functionality to reset the `pageIndex` to `0` after adding or updating a search query, ensuring accurate search results even when the `pageIndex` is `2` or higher.
 (PL-50907, ZD-62990)

 - Delegate logs were displaying entire bearer tokens when using the IDP Kubernetes connector.
 Added log sanitization to delegate logs to mask commonly used secret patterns.
-These patterns can be extended per-use-case by adding them to the `/opt/harness-delegate/sanitize-patterns.txt` file inside the delegate.
+These patterns can be extended per use case by adding them to the `/opt/harness-delegate/sanitize-patterns.txt` file inside the delegate.
 (PL-50889, ZD-64069)

 - Due to a bug, users could be added to SCIM-provisioned/externally managed user groups from the Harness UI, even though membership edits for externally managed groups were not allowed.
 The issue has been fixed, and adding users to externally managed user groups via the Harness UI is no longer supported.
 (PL-50663)